 For all queries relating to organ retention, post mortem reports, death certificates, inquest dates and information regarding the release of a deceased person from the mortuary please contact your local coroner.

 All of the coroner contact details can be found at www.coroners.ie.

 All press queries should be addressed to the Department of Justice Press Office.
 They can be contacted at firstname.lastname@example.org

-Transition Year Students - is it possible for a transition year student to apply for work experience at the OSP?
+As a transition year student, is it possible for me to apply for work experience at the OSP?

-- Due to the nature of the work in the Office, we do not facilitate work experience from transition year students.
+Due to the nature of the work in the Office, we do not facilitate work experience requests from transition year students.

 How do I train to be a forensic pathologist in Ireland?

-- 5-6 years in medical school (Trinity, UCD, University of Galway, University of Cork, RCS) or basic degree then post graduate medicine (RCSI, University of Limerick).
+5-6 years in medical school (Trinity, UCD, NUI Galway and Cork) or basic degree then post graduate medicine (RCSI, University of Limerick).

-- There’s 2 years basic specialist training after which you complete your part 1 exam in Histopathology - the MRCPath.
+After 2 years basic specialist training you will complete your part 1 exam in Histopathology - the MRC Path.
 You then apply for a Higher Specialist Training post.
 HST will last 4-5 years.

 As a medical student/doctor, how do I apply for an attachment or research elective at the OSP?